Bedfordshire, University of

 Ambience: Surprisingly upmarket.
-Luton campus is next to a listed church, where graduation ceremonies are held, and the Mall Arndale shopping centre.
-Putteridge Bury campus is four miles away in a neo-Elizabethan mansion set in grounds designed and planted by Edwin Lutyens and Gertrude Jekyll.
+Luton campus is next to a listed church, where most graduation ceremonies are held, and the Mall Arndale shopping centre.
+The Bedford campus is a 20 minute walk to the town centre.
+Putteridge Bury campus is four miles from Luton in a neo-Elizabethan mansion set in grounds designed and planted by the architect Edwin Lutyens and classic horticulturist Gertrude Jekyll.

 Prospectus: 01234 400 400 or order one online here.

 Easy to get into?
 It depends on the course that you want to study.
 Many of the teaching courses, including the physical education courses, are very competitive and ask for 260 UCAS points.
 Other courses ask for a minimum of 200 UCAS points with 160 from A levels (or equivalent), but Bedfordshire welcomes students with a range of qualifications and past experience.

 Vital statistics: Around 24,000 students from more than 100 countries, with 17 per cent of these being 25 and over.

 Added value: Expanding.
 Major recent and ongoing investment in redevelopment and regeneration across the Luton and Bedford campuses.
 A campus centre opened in Luton in 2010, containing a 240-seat lecture theatre and exhibition space.
 The University has a state-of-the-art media arts centre, which boasts a broadcast television studio, an indoor performance studio, three digital radio studios, editing suites and much more.
 A new postgraduate and continuing professional centre opened in 2013 and a state-of-the-art library is on track for completion in 2015.
 The award-winning Butterfield site for healthcare students is home to simulation labs.